Nikoleta-v3/blog/_posts/2017-12-22-devaluation-of-rhino-horn.md

 </p>

-Essentially, our results for these model have shown that selective behaviour amongst poacher is unstable unless there is a big incentive.
+Essentially, our results for these model have shown that selective behaviour amongst poachers is unstable unless there is a big incentive.

 The work described in this post has managed to be, in more details, developed into an academic article.
 The article is now on a preprint server and under review